ProHackTech/Prohack-Security-Lite/README.md

 This is a small anti-malware application made in VB.NET.
 All the hashes are collected from <a href="https://virusshare.com/">Virus Share Website</a>.
 Currently under development.

+## Test It Out

+### Requirements

+- .NET Framework 4.7.2
+- Visual Studio (for source view/testing)
+- Python 3x

+### For Newbs

+> 1. Clone or Download

+> 2. Goto: *Prohack-Security-Lite\ProHack Security Lite\bin\Debug* (bin\Debug folder)

+> 3. Crete empty file named: "FIRST_TIME" (without quotes and extension) - This is to auto start the easy installer for dependencies

+> 4. Run: ProHack Security Lite.exe

+### For Non-Noobs
+Non-Newbs will have Visual Studio, .NET Framework 4.7.2 installed and Python 3x installed.
+Follow the steps for newbs leaving out the 3rd part.

 ## Features

 ### Planning (Unordered)